vtex-apps/broadcaster/docs/README.md

 | `HasStockKeepingUnitModified`             | Identifies that the product/SKU registration data has changed, such as name, description, weight, etc. If `true`, the product/SKU registration data changed. | boolean |
 | `HasStockKeepingUnitRemovedFromAffiliate` | Identifies that the product is no longer associated with the trade policy.
 If `true`, the trade policy has changed.                                          | boolean |

+## Regarding Franchise Accounts

+When attempting to listen for catalog change notifications in a **[franchise account](https://help.vtex.com/en/tutorial/what-is-a-franchise-account--kWQC6RkFSCUFGgY5gSjdl)** (sometimes referred to as a **"subaccount"**), you will likely find that notifications are not being received by your app.
+This is because by default, catalog change notifications are only sent to the Broadcaster Adapter in the **main account**.

+### "Notify Subaccounts" setting

+The app installed in the main account can be configured to push a notification event to all of the associated franchise accounts / subaccounts.

+To access this setting, search for `My Apps` in the VTEX Admin, then search the list of installed apps for `Broadcaster Adapter`.
+Click on `Settings`.
+Finally, activate the checkbox for `Notify Subaccounts` and click `Save`.

 ## Testing the app

 By default, when the Broadcaster Adapter app sends events, these events are only sent in each account's master workspace.
 If you work in a **[Development workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace)**, there are two ways to receive events there: